masyl/funex/README.md

 	// Call the function with a context var value = fn(context);

+## License

+Released in the Public Domain - http://creativecommons.org/publicdomain/zero/1.0/

 ## Roadmap
+- Create browser version with closure using grunt
 - Document : Whitespace support
 - Document : Support for Multi-statement
 - Document : Code Quality and Hygiene